doublec/shen-wasp/README.md

     (0-)

 When developing on the compiler it's useful to use `eval-all` instead of `load-all`.
-This will load the KLambda files, compile then to Scheme and `eval` them:
+This will load the KLambda files, compile them to Scheme and `eval` them:

     >> (eval-all)
     >> (kl:shen)
     ...

-A single input like of Shen can be entered and run, returning to the Wasp REPL with:
+A single input line of Shen can be entered and run, returning to the Wasp REPL with:

     >> (kl:shen.read-evaluate-print)
     (+ 1 2)